Hospital‑grade vital signs from $44 of WiFi hardware.

 How it works

-WiFi packets bend around bodies.
-We listen to how.
+WiFi signals bend around bodies.
+ViFi listens to how.

 [ESP32-S3 TX] ─────── 192 subcarriers ───────► [ESP32-S3 RX]